 GAP: Guinea Agropastoral Project

-Launching a local pastor's dream to build food security for the rural poor.
+Building food security for the rural poor

 Agropastoralism is a farming practice that involves both growing crops and raising livestock.
 Using this approach while working with poor rural farmers, Pastor Jérémie created a four-step development program:

 Step 1: Improve farming methods to increase crop yield within one year.

 Step 2: Add livestock and fruit trees within three years.

 Step 3: Create and sustain a small business within three years.